Renormalization footprints in the phase diagram of the Grosse-Wulkenhaar model: Abstract

 \section{Abstract}

-We construct and analyze a phase diagram of a self-interacting matrix field coupled to curvature of the non-commutative truncated Heisenberg space.
+We construct and analyze the phase diagram of a self-interacting matrix field in two dimensions coupled to the curvature of the non-commutative truncated Heisenberg space.
 In the infinite size limit, the model reduces to the renormalizable Grosse-Wulkenhaar's.
-The curvature term is crucial to renormalization.
-When turned off, the triple point collapses into the origin as matrices grow larger.
-When turned on, the triple point shifts away proportionally to the coupling strength and matrix size.
-Coupling attenuation that renormalizes the Grosse-Wulkenhaar model cannot contain the shifting, and the translational symmetry-breaking stripe phase escapes to infinity, taking away the problematic UV/IR mixing.
+The curvature term proves crucial for the diagram's structure: when turned off, the triple point collapses into the origin as matrices grow larger; when turned on, the triple point recedes from the origin proportionally to the coupling strength and the matrix size.
+The coupling attenuation that turns the Grosse-Wulkenhaar model into a renormalizable version of the $\phi^4_\star$-model cannot stop the triple point recession.
+As a result, the stripe phase escapes to infinity, removing the problems with UV/IR mixing.

 \keywords{matrix models, non-commutative geometry, phase transitions}